It's a question a lot of our clients ask us: what does your marketing team need to look like for you to maximize the value you're capturing?

 Of course, every company, team, and individual will need...

-Whether you're building a marketing team from scratch as your company scales, replacing a team member, or restructuring a newly integrated function area, growing a marketing team comes with plenty of challenges:
+Whether you're building a digital marketing team from scratch as your company scales, replacing a team member, or restructuring a newly integrated function area, growing a digital marketing team comes with plenty of challenges:

 In this toolkit, you'll find:

 Fill in the form below to download the toolkit now, or read on to learn more about each template.